Caseidae: Description

 Premaxillae of Arisierpeton simplex.
 (A) Specimen GAA 00242 in anterior, labial, posterior, ventral, and dorsal views; (B) Specimen GAA 00239 in labial (showing a complete tooth with tricuspid distal end), partial labial, posterior and ventral views.

 Skeleton of Cotylorhynchus romeri on display at the Sam Noble Oklahoma Museum of Natural History.

 The forelimbs of caseids are often more robust than the hindlimbs.
 It has indeed been observed that the bones of the forelimbs gained in robustness from the beginning of the evolution of the group, before the appearance of large species, while the hindlimbs remained slenderer.
 These characteristics suggest that the initial strengthening of the forelimbs was probably related to a particular function such as digging, and that this trait was later exapted by more derived and larger caseids to support their weights of up to several hundred kilograms.
 During their evolutionary history, caseids also show a reduction in their phalangeal formula.
 (Note: The phalangeal formula corresponds to the number of phalanges constituting each digits of the manus and pes of tetrapods.
 It is listed starting from digit I (corresponding in men to the thumb and big toe) to digit V (the equivalent of the little finger and little toe).)
 The most basal caseids like Eoasea, Callibrachion, and Martensius possessed the plesiomorphic condition of early amniotes with a phalangeal formula of 2-3-4-5-3 for manus and 2-3-4-5-4 for pes.
 In Euromycter the manus has a formula of 2-3-4-4-3 (the pes is unknown).
 In the more derived forms like Cotylorhynchus the manus and pes show a phalangeal formula of 2-2-3-3-2.
 (Note: In 1962 Olson and Barghusen had reported in the species Cotylorhynchus bransoni a foot with the phalangeal formula of 2-2-2-3-2, i.e. a smaller formula than in the type species C. romeri.
 In 2015 Romano and Nicosia however demonstrated that the third digit of the foot of this species indeed had three phalanges and not two.
 Consequently the phalangeal formula of the foot of C. bransoni was 2-2-3-3-2 like C. romeri.)
 Along with this reduction in the number of phalanges, the proportions of the autopods also change in derived caseids with metacarpals, metatarsals, and phalanges becoming shorter and broader.
 At the extreme of this specialization the genus Angelosaurus has short, broad, and smooth ungual phalanges which resemble hooves rather than claws.

+The bodies of caseids appear to have been covered in epidermal scales, similar to those of reptiles.
+They also appear to have possessed a cloacal opening at the base of the tail, as is ancestral for amniotes.